Chatsworth61/uppertonic/content/services/index.md

 ## HYPNOTHERAPY SESSION FEES

 I provide a tailored hypnotherapy service to each client.
 By listening and asking some questions to understand the situation and what change or improvement is wanted, a therapeutic plan is developed from the first session.
-A suitable free hypnosis mp3 recording is provided to listen to regularly which supports the treatment.
+To support the treatment, a free hypnosis mp3 recording is provided to listen to regularly.

 ***Why not [**request a free call**]({{< ref "/contact" >}} "Contact Me") and discover how this could work for you?
 On hearing what you wish to achieve, I can guide on how many sessions may be suitable.
 I’m happy to answer your questions and there’s no obligation to proceed.***